 ‘No, Guillam, you could be killed.
 I won’t even consider it.
 And anyway, only recently Ximene escaped from the Château without help from anyone.’

 Guillam smiled.
 ‘She lacks neither spirit nor ingenuity.
 However, that particular ruse would not work again.’

 He fingered the deep scar that passed across his shoulder and chest and travelled up as far as his jaw, distracting Eleanor.

 She reached out and traced the scar with her own finger and sat on his knee before Guillam enveloped her hand in his own and they held each other in a long embrace.

 Suddenly Guillam jerked upright.
 ‘What about the hunt?
 It has been staring me in the face.
 Tell me more about the hunt.
 Gaston just might have provided the opportunity.’

 For several minutes, Eleanor struggled to remember every detail of Gaston’s disclosures.
 As she spoke, she glanced anxiously over her shoulder, irrationally fearing she might be overheard.

-Guillam kissed Eleanor’s shoulder ‘This means that the opportunity we have been waiting for could be at hand.
+Guillam kissed Eleanor’s shoulder ‘This could be the opportunity we have been waiting for.
+There will be risks.
+A detailed plan would be required, but it has promise.
+Our opportunity could be at hand.
 Ximene can escape during the hunt.’

-Finally, she had acted on her promise to help Ximene escape and now Guilliam lacked enthusiasm for the opportunity they had identified.
+Eleanor sighed deeply.
+Finally, she had acted on her promise to help Ximene escape.
+Now Guilliam was about to construct plans without involving her.
 She consoled herself knowing that she could—and should, trust his judgement.
 Her smile returned as she decided she would comply with any conditions he might impose.